 SUMMER/FALL FOOD PANTRY SCHEDULE

-The Whitely Community Food Pantry is open every 3rd Thursday of each month from 4-6pm.
-It is open to residents of Whitely.
+The Whitely Community Food Pantry is open every 3rd Thursday of each month from 4-6 pm.

-Muncie Time Banking: you can bank your volunteer hours with Muncie Time Bank!
+Bank your volunteer hours at Muncie Time Bank!

 Edible Muncie Food Assistance Info